Integr-0/ElectronElement/README.md

 sync username with playerprefs, player movement acceleration

-# BUGS
+# Bugs
-Can't pause or rejoin lobbies more than 2 times,
+Can't pause or rejoin lobbies more than 2 times
-Can't move in Backrooms map